se-edu/se-book/testCaseDesign/combiningTestInputs/combinationStrategies/text.md

 </box>

-**The _random_ strategy generates test cases using one of the other strategies and then pick a subset randomly** (presumably because the original set of test cases is too big).
+**The _random_ strategy generates test cases using one of the other strategies and then picks a subset randomly** (presumably because the original set of test cases is too big).

 **There are other strategies that can be used too.**